 IV/ In your paintings we can feel a sort of mineral dimension, some connections,if we can say that, to a cosmic order.
 As a matter of fact, is there something in nature that inspires your artworks?

 Nature is at the base of my practice, as a prime example of how everything is inserted in an endless process of concretions and dissolutions as part of the whole.
 Visually it returns to the works under various aspects, even though he does not draw inspiration directly from its manifestations, with the re-proposition of pre-existing images as much as from its processes, exploiting different methods of treatment of the pictorial material to make some of the aspects with which nature manifests itself as organic, inorganic, mineral.

 Ricognizioni.
-Dai Bocs Art i linguaggi del contemporaneo”.
-A cura di Alberto Dambruoso.
-Museo Bocs di Cosenza.
-(I)
+Dai Bocs Art i linguaggi del contemporaneo” Bocs Museum, Cosenza.

 Arteam Cup 2016, Palace of Monferrato, Alessandria (I)

 Lynx Prize 2nd Ed., Lux Art Gallery, Trieste (I)